-Aotearoa New Zealand and China may be in different hemispheres and separated by more than 10,000 km of the Pacific Ocean but we share similar risks from future climate change.
-While China is New Zealand’s biggest trading partner, relations between China and Aotearoa are underdeveloped across the scientific sectors with a need for knowledge transfer of climate change impacts.
-The Winds of Change programme, which builds on a similar programme with the Latin America CAPE and Chile, draws upon the common climate linkages to establish a New Zealand-China exchange and collaborative network of future leaders that can identify climate change solutions.
+Aotearoa New Zealand and China may be in different hemispheres and separated by more than 10,000km of Pacific Ocean, but share similar climate change challenges and risks.
+China is New Zealand’s biggest trading partner, but relations between China and Aotearoa are underdeveloped across the scientific sectors, with a need for knowledge transfer on climate change impacts.
+The Winds of Change North Asia programme draws on the common climate linkages to establish a New Zealand-China exchange and collaborative network of future leaders equipped to identify climate change solutions.

 Who can apply?